Visual Debugging¶

 tables = page.find_all('region[type=table]')

-You can highlight regions to see what area you're working with:
+You can visualise regions to see the exact area you're working with:

 # Find a title and create a region below it